 Money-saving travel tips for your next adventure.

-According to The Black Traveler report, black travelers spent $129.6 billion on domestic and international travel in 2019.
-If your next destination requires a passport upon entry, The Department of State Travel provides a wealth of information on how to travel and protect your money, health, safety, and security.
+According to The Black Traveler report, Black travelers spent $129.6 billion on domestic and international travel in 2019.
+If your next destination requires a passport upon entry, the Department of State Travel provides a wealth of information on how to travel and protect your money, health, safety, and security.
 Your preferred mode of transportation can not only save you money.
-It can also allow for maximizing time while someone else does the steering. ‘
+It can also allow for maximizing time while someone else does the steering.

 Non-stop destinations from Cincinnati